-The surgeon will do an evaluation of the tailbone’s curve to determine if the AxiaLIF approach can be used.
-This evaluation takes a standing x-ray of the lumbar spine, sacrum, and coccyx.
+The surgeon will evaluate the tailbone’s curve to determine if the AxiaLIF approach can be used.
+This requires a standing x-ray of the lumbar spine, sacrum, and coccyx.
 MRI or CT will help identify any anomalies in the trajectory.

 AxiaLIF fusion may be helpful in treating: